 * Prohibiting the confinement of children in the detention places of adults.

 7- Disseminating human rights education and culture on the basis that the first line of defense of human rights is citizens’ awareness of their rights and their readiness to defend them.
-In this respect, the Conference has decided on the following:
+In this respect, the Forum has decided on the following:

 * The need to overcome all obstacles preventing access to the fora provided by the media and the educational institutions to disseminate the message of human rights.
 It is necessary to try by all means to convince governments to facilitate the work of human rights education institutions, to add the subject of human rights to the educational curricula, and to uproot all that contravenes the values of human rights from the current curricula.